tlml/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post-doctoral research associate in the University of Central Lancashire.
+I am a heliophysics researcher in the University of Central Lancashire.
 My work concentrates on transport of charged energetic particles in the heliosphere, particularly the cross-field transport of particles perpendicular to the mean magnetic field.